soar-tech/strapi/docs/3.x.x/guides/deployment.md

 git push heroku master
 ```

-4. Next we need to install a Heroku plug for using Postgres.
+4. Next we need to install a Heroku plugin for using Postgres.
 From your Heroku Dashboard, add the `Heroku Postgres Add-On` to your project through the following steps:
   - From your Heroku App `Overview` dashboard, click the `Configure Add-ons ->` link.
   - Under `Add-ons`, search for and click on `Heroku Postgres`.
 There will be a pop-up, from the ensure that it says, **"Heroku Postgres --> cms-strap-postgress"**  (This should be YOUR app name in Heroku.)
 At the same time, choose a `Plan name`, in this case; `Hobby Dev - Free` and then click the `Provision` button.